 Now, you're ready to build a draft hierarchy.
 Allocate another 5-10 minutes where participants will build relationships between groups and label each group of content with a label that can be used to reference this particular content group.

 Final 5-10 minutes participants solidify labels for all the content groups which will produce a structure similar to this:

 You will end up with a lot of stickies; take photos of clusters.
 For larger groups we take photos as things are grouped after each exercise since stickies sometime fall off and you lose bits of information.
 Once you've got photos, you can use any mind map tool such as MindMap or Mind Manager to enter the data into the tool.

-Share the diagram with others so they see the outcome of their hard work.
-This can evolve further but should serve as a great basis for your IA.
+Share the diagram with others so they see the product of their hard work.
+This can evolve further but should serve as a great basis for your Intranet IA.

-We test our tree to measure directness, accuracy, and how long it too to navigate it.
+We test our tree to measure directness, accuracy, and how long it took to navigate.

 Building good IA for an intranet is as important for the success of the project as having the content.
 After all if people can't find the content, it's as if it doesn't exist in a first place.
 Knowing how to get the right inputs to your IA comes down to interactive IA workshops, which help getting input while keeping people engaged.